gptscript-ai/gptscript/README.md

 ***GPTScript is composed of tools.*** Each tool performs a series of actions similar to a function.
 Tools have available to them other tools that can be invoked similar to a function call.
-While similar to a function, the tools are implemented with a natural language and not code. ***The interaction of the tools is determined by the AI model***, the model determines if the tool needs to be invoked and what arguments to pass.
+While similar to a function, the tools are primarily implemented with a natural language prompt. ***The interaction of the tools is determined by the AI model***, the model determines if the tool needs to be invoked and what arguments to pass.
 Tools are intended to be implemented with a natural language prompt but can also be implemented with a command or HTTP call.